raulvictorrosa/look-after/readme.md

-- For initiating with the project run `yarn` or `npm i` to packages.
+- For initiating with the project run `yarn` or `npm i` to install the packages.

 - Import the `db.json`file in your CouchDB.